linkeLi0421/CISB-dataset/README.md

 - section_name: String used in detecting bugs.
 If section_name begins with "between", it means section_name contains section_start and section_end after "between".
 Then the detecter will check test_str between section_start and section_end.

 ## CISB List

+This is a brief table of CISB.
+More details in *CISB-dataset/data.tat.gz*.

 | Number   | Reproduce | gcc                                 | llvm                              | File name             | Have oracle |
 | :------- | :-------- | ----------------------------------- | --------------------------------- | --------------------- | ----------- |